nataliebock/Bock-Data-Science-Portfolio/TidyData-Project/README.md

 [Data Cleaning Reference Sheet](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf)

 ## 📷 Visuals
-Below, I have included 3 visualizations made for this project, as well as a brief explanation and analysis of what is being depicted.
+Below, I have included 2 visualizations made for this project, as well as a brief explanation and analysis of what is being depicted.
+To visualize the data, I divided the events into three categories: land events with no ball, land events with a ball, and water events.
+Below, are the visualizations created for the water events.
 ![Image 3-17-25 at 3 19 PM](https://github.com/user-attachments/assets/48a94d57-9fc6-4e52-b74c-97a6ca934bf8)
+- The bar chart helps show that not all medal winners are included in this data set.
+For example, the modern pentathlon is missing one bronze medalist.
+This is important to remember when drawing conclusions from this data set.
+- As shown, the most medals were given out for the rowing and swimming events, while the fewest medals were given for the triathlon and the modern pentathlon.
+- Why so many: In 2008, there were 14 rowing events, all of which consisted of teams.
+There were also 34 swimming events, some of which are relays and therefore contain more than one competitor.
+This helps to explain why so many of each type of medal were given out in these events.
+- Why so few: The triathlon and modern pentathlon both only have two events, one for men and one for women, explaining why so few medals are given out in these events.